SamCallister/pixyll/tutorial/index.md

 1. [Command Line Basics](commandLineBasics) learn some basic commands for exploring your computer.

 2. [Write Your First Program](firstProgram) learn how to write and run a python program.

+3. [Variables and Data Types](variablesAndDataTypes) learn about the building blocks of programs.